 There was a time where many thought Wilson could be a Seahawk for life.
 Now there is a chance he could be traded away.
 Those kinds of developments don’t happen overnight.
 Something went wrong in the past few years between Wilson and Seattle.
-What was once a lovely marriage that brought two Lombardi trophies could end in an ugly divorce.
+What was once a lovely marriage that brought one Lombardi trophy and an additional Super Bowl berth could end in an ugly divorce.

 Will Russell Wilson really be traded?

 Given how quarterback movement has occurred in the NFL and how much activity that’s still to come, Wilson can definitely be traded.
 If he makes a big of a fuss or does more public bashing of the Seahawks, he could get out of Seattle.
 However, that isn’t in Wilson’s nature (so we think).
 If he is traded, where would he go?